camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 We now construct a situation in which 2 transactions attempt to update this entry, one attempting to change the address, the other one attempting to delete the user.
 The intended behavior is that once of the transactions succeeds and the other is aborted with an error indicating that a concurrency conflict was detected.
 The user can then decide to retry the transaction based on the latest state of the data:

-{{< img src="../img/optimisticLockingTransactions.png" title="Transactions with optimistic locking" >}}
+{{< img src="../img/optimisticLockingTransactions.png" title="Transactions with Optimistic Locking" >}}

 As you can see in the picture above, `Transaction 1` reads the user data, does something with the data, deletes the user and then commits.
 `Transaction 2` starts at the same time and reads the same user data, and also works on the data.
 When `Transaction 2` attempts to update the user address a conflict is detected (since `Transaction 1` has already deleted the user).

 The conflict is detected because the current state of the user data is read when `Transaction 2` performs the update.
 At that time, the concurrent `Transaction 1` has already marked the row to be deleted.
 The database now waits for `Transaction 1` to end.
 After it is ended, `Transaction 2 ` can proceed.
 At this time, the row does not exist anymore and the update succeeds but reports to have changed `0` rows.
 An application can react to this and rollback `Transaction 2` to prevent other changes made by that transaction to become effective.

-The application (or the user using it) can further decide whether `Transaction 2` should be re-tried.
+The application (or the user using it) can further decide whether `Transaction 2` should be retried.
 In our example, the transaction would then not find the user data and report that the user has been deleted.

 ### Optimistic Locking vs. Pessimistic Locking

-Pessimistic locking works with read locks.
-A read lock locks a data object on read preventing other concurrent transactions from reading it as well.
+Pessimistic Locking works with read locks.
+A read lock locks a data object on read, preventing other concurrent transactions from reading it as well.
 This way, conflicts are prevented from occurring.

 In the example above, `Transaction 1` would lock the user data once it reads it.
-When attempting to read is as well, `Transaction 2` is blocked from making process.
+When attempting to read is as well, `Transaction 2` is blocked from making progress.
 Once `Transaction 1` completes, `Transaction 2` can progress and reads the latest state.
-This may conflicts are prevented transactions always work on the latest state of data exclusively.
+This way conflicts are prevented as transactions always exclusively work on the latest state of data.

-Pessimistic locking is efficient in situations where writes as as frequent as reads and with high contention.
+Pessimistic Locking is efficient in situations where writes are as frequent as reads and with high contention.

-However since pessimistic locks are exclusive, concurrency is reduced degrading performance.
-Optimistic Locking witch detects conflicts rather than preventing them to occur is therefore preferable in context with high levels of concurrency and where reads are more frequent than writes.
-Also pessimistic locking can quickly lead to deadlocks.
+However, since pessimistic locks are exclusive, concurrency is reduced, degrading performance.
+Optimistic Locking, which detects conflicts rather than preventing them to occur, is therefore preferable in the context of high levels of concurrency and where reads are more frequent than writes.
+Also, Pessimistic Locking can quickly lead to deadlocks.

 ### Further Reading